Erez Law Files Claim Against Aegis Capital Corp. and Former Broker Alan Appelbaum For Structured Product Losses

 Given the complexity of these Structured Products and their similarities to options, securities regulators have required brokerage firms such as Aegis to specifically approve clients for structured products.
 The Structured Products Appelbaum sold to the client were generally long term, illiquid debt that paid quarterly interest, if any, equal to a multiple of the difference between two interest rates less a spread.
 The Structured Products were generally callable at par plus accrued interest for part of a quarter, typically after just one year.
 Since the issuers would call the notes unless the interest, they were likely to pay were below market rates, investors were virtually certain to not be compensated for the risk of these Structured Products.

-The Structured Products sold to the client by Appelbaum generally amounted to an opaque and complex wager on the yield curve.
+The Structured Products sold to the client by Alan Appelbaum generally amounted to an opaque and complex wager on the yield curve.
 The yield curve is a curve showing interest rates at different lengths of time.
-Generally, If the yield curve flattened and the difference between two points on the yield curve did not exceed a certain threshold, the Structured Products sold to Lauri would cease paying the same level of interest or any interest and their value would decline.
+Generally, If the yield curve flattened and the difference between two points on the yield curve did not exceed a certain threshold, the Structured Products sold to the client would cease paying the same level of interest or any interest and their value would decline.
 These investments are referred to as “steepeners.”

 Many of the structured products paid an attractive teaser interest rate for one or two years with no guarantee of additional interest payments.